 Chris Koehner, Owner, Halo Heating & Cooling

-“Do not guess the humidity level in your home or room.
-Human perception should never govern dehumidifier settings,” Nitrio advises.
-“An incorrect setting can actually lead to mold growth in the dehumidifier, in addition to not removing enough moisture or by removing too much moisture from the air.”
-Dehumidifiers are also sized by square footage and by how many pints of fluid they remove per day so knowing the size of the space you’re working with will help streamline your options.
+It may be tempting to just buy a unit and put it on the highest setting, but this can actually cause more issues.
+“An incorrect setting can actually lead to mold growth in the dehumidifier, in addition to not removing enough moisture or removing too much moisture from the air,” Nitrio explained.
+Dehumidifiers are sized by square footage and by how many pints of fluid they remove per day, so knowing the size of the space you’re working with will help streamline your options.

 How to buy a dehumidifier

 Some dehumidifiers require considerably less maintenance than others given their features.
-“Ideally, shoppers should look for a model that has a built-in humidistat, which not only measures the relative humidity but also controls it automatically,” Nitrio says.
+“Ideally, shoppers should look for a model that has a built-in humidistat, which not only measures the relative humidity but also controls it automatically,” Nitrio said.
 “This takes the guesswork out of whether or not you need to turn your dehumidifier on or off.”
-In addition to a handy built-in humidistat, Nitrio recommends looking out for some other standout features:
+In addition to a handy built-in humidistat, Nitrio recommended looking out for some other standout features, including:

 - An adjustable thermostat

-- An automatic timer shut-off or turn on when it’s needed so you don’t have to constantly check the humidity
+- An automatic timer shut-off or restart when it’s needed so you don’t have to constantly check the humidity

 - A defrost mode on a refrigerant dehumidifier, as the coils can freeze in lower temperatures